John A. Kent: Second World War

-Kent's first combat victories came on 9 September 1940 when he shot down a Messerschmitt Bf 110 and a Junkers Ju 88.
+Kent's first combat victories came on 9 September 1940 when he shot down a Messerschmitt Bf 110 heavy fighter and a Junkers Ju 88 medium bomber.
 On 23 September, he destroyed a Bf 109 and damaged a Focke-Wulf Fw 58 reconnaissance aircraft while intercepting a raid over Dungeness.
 He shot down a Ju 88 after a raid over London on 27 September.

 During a dogfight over the south coast of England on 1 October, Kent found himself alone with 40 Bf 109s.
 In the ensuing engagement, he shot down two of the enemy fighters and scored hits on another.
-Kent was awarded the Distinguished Flying Cross (DFC) on 25 October 1940 and, the following day, he was posted to RAF Biggin Hill to take command of another highly successful group of pilots, No. 92 Squadron.
+Kent was awarded the Distinguished Flying Cross (DFC) on 25 October 1940.
+The published citation read:

+The following day, he was posted to RAF Biggin Hill to take command of another highly successful group of pilots, No. 92 Squadron.
 Kent's strict discipline initially proved unpopular with the laid-back attitude the No. 92 Squadron pilots had at the time.

 On 1 November, Kent shot down a Bf 109 and two more the following day.
 On 24 December 1940, he was awarded the Silver Cross of the Polish Virtuti Militari decoration for his achievements with No. 303 Squadron.

+Circus offensive

-In June he was then posted back to Northolt as wing leader of the Polish Wing of four squadrons.
-On 21 June, during an operation escorting Blenheim bombers against enemy positions at Saint-Omer, France, Kent shot down a Bf 109.
+In June 1941, Kent was then posted back to Northolt as wing leader of the Polish Wing of four squadrons.
+On 21 June, during an operation escorting Bristol Blenheim light bombers against German positions at Saint-Omer, France, Kent shot down a Bf 109.
 On 27 June, during another raid over northern France, he destroyed a Bf 109 on the ground.

 As the raids over France continued from RAF Fighter Command during summer 1941, Kent continued adding to his score with a Bf 109 destroyed on 3 July and another Bf 109 on 20 July before he was then moved again as wing leader to command and lead the Kenley Wing in August 1941.
 His first few operations over northern France with his new squadrons proved successful, claiming Bf 109s on 7 and 16 August.
 Kent remained with the Kenley Wing until October 1941, when he was posted back to No. 53 Operational Training Unit at RAF Heston and then RAF Llandow.
 Kent was awarded a Bar to his DFC on 21 October 1941.
+The published citation read: